praatishthaa/Electrothon-7.0-Wayfare/README.md

 "Plan Smart, Travel More"

 What is WayFare?
 WayFare is an AI-powered itinerary designed to help travelers plan their trips efficiently while staying within budget.
-It includes morning, afternoon, and evening plans, travel time estimation, lunch and dinner suggestions  per day expense and travel advice
+It includes morning, afternoon, and evening plans, travel time estimation, lunch and dinner suggestions  per day expense and travel advice.

+*Points to note*
+> API calls take time to process, please be patient
+> Weather approximation for more than 5 days might not be accurate, please cross-check before trusting!

 Accommodations estimation
 Food